 When you walk by me...

-The song was born in a postprandial stroll in 1956.
-One day Gordon Jenkins was in New York lunching with a couple of music publishing pals, and pickings were thin, and somewhere between the soup and cognac one of the guys jokingly suggests: "Gordon, we're not doing anything today.
-Why don't you go home and write us a hit?"
+The song was born during a postprandial stroll in 1956.
+One day Gordon Jenkins was in New York lunching with a couple of music publishing pals, and pickings were thin, and somewhere between the soup and cognac one of the guys jokingly suggests:

 Pretty girls, slow down when you walk by here.

 That's it?
-That wistful, tender, melancholic sentiment that Frank Sinatra and Denis Norden and I had been so moved by was the work of some hardhat ogling stacked chicks as they wiggled through midtown Manhattan?
+That wistful, tender, melancholic sentiment that Tony Bennett and Denis Norden and I had been so moved by was the work of some hardhat ogling stacked chicks as they wiggled through midtown Manhattan?

 As I approach the prime of my life